AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 6: Floc blanket in the sedimentation tube

 The experiment data of two-stage addition also did not exactly align with the floc model.
 By using the same HA concentration and coagulant dosage, the effluent turbidity was higher than the model result.
-After studying the experiment settings of past research and other subteams, our team realised that we were the only sub-team that premixed the clay and HA to create the synthetic water.
+After studying the experiment settings of past research and other subteams, our team realized that we were the only sub-team that premixed the clay and HA to create the synthetic water.
 This observation showed that there was a high possibility that the mechanisms of particle dispersion and surface charge between humic acid and clay had impacted the results.

 ![datalog](/image/100NTU.png)

-    Figure 7: Floc Model result at 100NTU
+    Figure 7: Floc Model result at 100 NTU

 ### Impact of surface charge